Finding Court Records in North Carolina

 Adult Drug Treatment Courts work with eligible repeat offenders.
 Family Drug Treatment Courts work with eligible parents who risk losing custody of their children due to abuse or neglect.
 Youth Treatment Courts work with eligible youth in the juvenile justice system.
 Some Drug Treatment Court divisions have a Mental Health Treatment Court subdivision or component.

-These court divisions are currently in a limited pilot phase, and may expand in the future.
+These court programs are currently in a limited pilot phase, and may expand in the future.